Buoyancy-dependent induced flow by vertically migrating swimmers: Materials and Methods

 \subsection{Induced migration protocol}

-Adult \textit{Artemia salina} (1 cm body length (BL)) were obtained from Carolina Biological Supply (Burlington, NC, USA) and all experiments were conducted within 24 hours after animals were received.
-The animals were added to the tank in densely packed 0.25 tsp (1.2 mL, $\sim$125 individuals) increments.
+Adult \textit{Artemia salina} (1~cm body length (BL)) were obtained from Carolina Biological Supply (Burlington, NC, USA) and all experiments were conducted within 24 hours after animals were received.
+The animals were added to the tank in densely packed 0.25 tsp (1.2 mL, $\approx$125 individuals) increments.

 Brine shrimp exhibit positive phototaxis, meaning that they swim towards sources of light.
-An LED flashlight placed below the tank was used to attract the shrimp to the tank floor in preparation for an induced migration.
-Then, the fluid in the tank was allowed to settle for a minimum of 15 minutes.
-A 25 s video of the laser-sheet-illuminated tank was recorded every 5 min and analyzed using PIVlab in MATLAB \citep{thielicke_pivlab_2014} until the maximum time-averaged vertical velocity was less than 0.02 cm s$^{-1}$.
+An LED flashlight placed below the tank was used to attract the brine shrimp to the tank floor in preparation for an induced migration.
+Then, the fluid in the tank was allowed to settle for a minimum of 15 minutes (figure~\ref{fig:method_exp}A).
+A 25~s video of the laser-sheet-illuminated tank was recorded every 5 min and analyzed using PIVlab in MATLAB~\citep{thielicke_pivlab_2014} until the maximum time-averaged vertical velocity was less than 0.02~cm~s$^{-1}$.
 Once this criterion for quiescence was met, an upward migration was initiated.
-To induce a migration, the bottom flashlight was turned off, and simultaneously, a flashlight (PeakPlus LFX1000) mounted above the water tank was turned on, causing the brine shrimp to swim up.
+To induce a migration, the bottom flashlight was turned off, and simultaneously, a flashlight (PeakPlus LFX1000) mounted above the water tank was turned on, causing the brine shrimp to swim up (figure~\ref{fig:method_exp}B).

+The geometry of the swarm, such as aspect ratio, distance traveled, and packing fraction, differs from those observed in DVM.
 The aspect ratio (height/width) of oceanic zooplankton aggregations typically ranges from about 0.03 to 0.2.
-Field acoustics show that small, compact swarms can be somewhat thicker relative to their width, whereas large-area aggregations form very “flat” layers \citep{nicol_living_2003,hamner_behavior_1983}.
-In our laboratory setting, swimmer distributions formed similarly thin layers, strongly resembling the Gaussian distribution observed in field studies of plankton swarms.
-Our experiments have an aspect ratio of $\sim$ 5 using the height of the tank and width of scanning window.
+Field acoustics show that large-area aggregations form flat layers, whereas smaller compact swarms can be longer relative to their width~\citep{nicol_living_2003,hamner_behavior_1983}.
+In our laboratory setting, swimmer distributions resembled the smaller, longer, and compact swarms.
+The swarm spanned the length of the tank vertically, resulting in an aspect ratio of $\sim$5 using the height of the tank and width of scanning window.
 Packing fractions in the ocean rarely exceed 1\%, typically ranging from 0.001\% to around 0.1\%.
-In the experiments packing fraction is denser (reaching fractions on the order of 0.1\%–1\%).
-Lastly, the ratio of vertical migration distance to the swimmer body length typically falls between $10^{5}$ and $10^{3}$ \cite{hays_review_2003,ringelberg_diel_2009}, our experiments are about 100.
-So the physics of intermediate Reynolds swimming in buoyancy-dominated to transitional regimes aligns well with our experiments.
-However, the geometry of the swarm, such as aspect ratio, distance traveled, and packing fraction, differs from those observed in DVM.
+In the experiments packing fraction is $\sim$1\%.
+Lastly, the ratio of vertical migration distance to the swimmer body length typically falls between $10^{3}$ and $10^{5}$~\citep{hays_review_2003,ringelberg_diel_2009}, in our experiments the swimmers travel 120 body lengths.